blbadger/blbadger.github.io/3-body-problem-2.md

 Elapsed Time: 44.9377s
 ```

-which is a ~2.4x speedup compared to the `torch` code.
+which is a ~2.4x speedup compared to the `torch` code, a substantial improvement.

 ### Data type optimization